usnistgov/FIPS201/_FIPS201/authentication.md

 - highly resistant to credential forgery
 - strong resistance to use of unaltered card by non-owner
 - usable with contact and contactless card readers
-- privacy-enhancing, as the biometric template is both never exported and compared directly on the PIV Card
+- privacy-enhancing, as the biometric template is compared directly on the PIV Card and never exported

 ### 6.2.3 Authentication Using PIV Asymmetric Cryptography {#s-6-2-3}
 {:latex-toc="6.2.3 PIV Asymmetric Cryptography"}